boolsi/boolsi/README.md

 # BoolSi

-BoolSi is an open-source command line tool for distributed simulations of deterministic Boolean networks with synchronous update.
+BoolSi is an open-source command line tool for distributed simulations and analysis of synchronous Boolean networks.
 It uses MPI standard to allow execution on computational clusters, as well as parallel processing on a single computer.